devwithmpho/devwithmpho/README.md

 I mainly make fun helpful tools in my free time.

-My favorite project so far is my [Simple yfinance stock data fetcher](https://github.com/devwithmpho/yf_simple_fetcher).
+My favorite project so far is my [Google maps lead scraper using the Serpapi API](https://github.com/devwithmpho/serpapi_lead_scraper).

 If you would like to contact me, you can reach me through my [email](devwithmpho@gmail.com).